CESARBR/knot-fog-connector/README.md

 #### onConfigUpdated(cb): Promise&lt;Void&gt;

 Register a callback to handle configuration updates on the cloud.
+Called when a cloud application requests to update the device configuration.

 ##### Argument